AlexanderKamuk/Semesterprojekt-Gruppe-6/README.md

 The track driving folder contains a main loop and relevant software to make the robot follow the marked track.

-The logistics folder contains software for track driving, detection, electromagnet activation, and actuator control
+The logistics folder contains software for track driving, detection, electromagnet activation, and actuator control.